OpenDataNTNU2/TDT4290-OpenData2020/backend/README.md

   * NUnit test files to detect problems with the basic functionality of important classes
 * Program.cs - Contains the main method for the application.
 * StartUp.cs - Add configurations and services to the program. _Also where to map from an interface to the class using it_.
+* appsettings.json - These are the default configuration values for the program.
+This is tracked in git, and should rarely be changed.
+* appsettings.Development.json - gitignored.
+These are local configuration changes for running the program locally.
+This should be copied from `../config/backend`.
+It will require a PostgreSQL connection string provided from elsewhere.
+* appsettings.Producction.json - gitignored.
+These are local configuration changes for running the program on a server.
+This should be copied from `../config/server/backend`.
+It will require the same connection string, and may be given an https certificate as well.

 ## An example path for saving a Dataset.
 A dataset request is sent to the backend, containing a `SaveDatasetResource`.